-An elegant ball with French flair inspired by Cinderella
+An elegant ball with French flair inspired by Disney’s Cinderella

 I quite literally had a ball on Saturday night.
 What a way to end my 12 Months of Disney Dinners series!
-I spent all of 2018 hosting Disney themed dinner parties for adults (see them all under the Disney Dinners tab here on my website) and could not believe how much you guys loved them.
+I spent a whole year hosting Disney themed dinner parties for adults (see them all under the Disney Dinners tab here on my website) and could not believe how much you guys loved them.
 My Disney Dinners have had well over 500,000 views!
 To celebrate, I decided to host a special encore event: welcome to my Cinderella Ball.

 I transformed my house for this event, which had about fifty guests.
 I moved furniture out of my living room to make a dance floor, I bobbidi bobbidi boo’d myself epic ballroom lighting, and I cooked so much food that I had to put the leaf in my table for the first time in years.